ea5gvk/m0glj-HBNet-GPS/README.md

 ![ ](https://raw.githubusercontent.com/kf7eel/hblink3/hbnet/HBNet.png  "Logo")

-HBNet is a fork of [HBlink3](https://github.com/HBLink-org/hblink3) the extends the functionality of HBLink through several optional features, making it more of a usable application and less of a framework.
-HBNet aims to be complete and easy to use application that can be used to build, administrate, and run a DMR network.
+HBNet is a fork of [HBlink3](https://github.com/HBLink-org/hblink3) that extends the functionality of HBLink through several features, making it more of a usable application and less of a framework.
+HBNet aims to be complete and ready to use application that can be used to build and run a DMR network.

-HBNet consists of 2 parts, HBNet Web Server and the actual DMR server, based on HBLink.
+HBNet consists of 2 parts, HBNet Web Service and the actual DMR server, based on HBLink.
+The HBNet Web Service handles user administration, server configuration, and is a content management system for your DMR network.

+This project originally started as a not so simple set of scripts to decode GPS locations and generate APRS positions.
+Through other modifications and additions, it has grown into a fully featured fork.

 ### User end features: